arjunattam/arjun.is/about.md

 permalink: /about/
 ---

-Hi, my name is Arjun Attam, and **inter alia** is my personal website.
+Hi, my name is Arjun Attam, and **Inter Alia** is my personal website.
 I'm interested in technology, internet businesses, and the principles of economics.

 I'm working on: